bugeyemonster/OnionSlicer/README.md

 # OnionSlicer
 # written in Python 3

-discover subdirectories on a tor web server python script that uses a socks proxy to browse directories on a tor website the script will write out hits to a file for further research
+This script and word list ( taken from dirbuster) can be used along with a tor socks proxy to enumerate directories on a onion site.